WHAT IS FOREST THERAPY?

 - Amos Clifford, founder of the Association of Nature and Forest Therapy

-Forest therapy is a research-based practice that helps you slow down, and connect with your senses, with yourself, and with your surroundings.
+Forest therapy (based on Shinrin Yoku or forest bathing) is a research-based practice that helps you slow down, and connect with your senses, with yourself, and with your surroundings.
 Studies have shown forest therapy to have a broad range of health and wellness benefits, including reducing stress and improving mood and cognition, as well as improving cardiovascular and immunological functioning.

 Forest therapy involves a slow, guided walk in the woods - approximately 2h in winter and 3h in other seasons.
 Sessions are offered in the amiskwacîwâskahikan (Edmonton) area in-person and virtual sessions are open to participants across the globe.